-There are some associations that require industry knowledge on staff and regular strategic guidance from an industry perspective, and this is where a full-time ED with an industry background comes in.
+There are some associations that require industry knowledge on staff and regular strategic guidance from an industry perspective, and this is where a full-time Executive Director (ED) with an industry background comes in.
 This type of leader will not only be able to provide the necessary expertise, but they will also be intimately familiar with the day-to-day operations of the association and the challenges that it faces.

-Associations that choose this model of leadership have been known to encounter challenges, particularly to cost.
+Associations that choose this model of leadership sometimes encounter challenges, especially related to cost.
 This is because they are essentially paying for two roles: an expert in the industry and a chief staff executive.
-In addition, there may be operational challenges – especially due to the fact that industry expertise skills do not automatically translate to success in association management.
+In addition, there may be operational challenges – especially because industry expertise skills do not automatically translate to success in association management.

 2. Part-time Executive Director with Industry Background

 This model is very similar to the full-time ED with an industry background, but the individual is only working part-time.
-This can be a good option for associations that want access to an expert in the industry, but cannot afford a full-time ED.
-This type of engagement often results in a more sustained role clarity and clearer articulation of expectations over time.
+This can be a good option for associations that want access to an expert in the industry but cannot afford a full-time ED.
+This type of engagement often results in better role clarity and clearer articulation of expectations over time.

-The challenges associated with this model mostly lie in the limitations to the availability of the ED.
+The challenges associated with this model mostly lie in the limited availability of the ED.
 To make things work with this limitation, the part-time ED may need to focus only on the most urgent matters in the daily operations of the association.
-For the same reason, the other staff members may not access the ED’s critical insights in real-time.
+For the same reason, the other staff members may not access the ED’s critical insights in real time.

 3. Chief Professional Officer with Industry Background

-The Chief Professional Officer (CPO) model is another way to get industry expertise into the leadership of the organization.
+The Chief Professional Officer (CPO) model is another way to provide industry expertise for the organization’s leadership.
 Here the CPO engages with the association on a contractual or on-demand basis.
 This can be a very cost-effective way to get industry expertise into the organization for select areas of operation.

 Of course, there are challenges that come along with this model as well, such as cost-containment, availability, and possible conflicts of interest.
 Because their availability is shared between the association and their private practice, they may encounter challenges when they are asked to represent the association as they face an entity with whom they have an existing relationship.

-4. Full-time Account Executive with Association Management Background
+4. Full-time Account Executive (AE) with Association Management Background